Feltaz/CTF-Writeups/Uchiha Or Evil?/Uchiha or Evil.md

 ![intruder attack](assets/intruderlength%20of%20secret.png)

-We notice we had a different response due to the length of it being different
+We notice we had a different response in the 42th request due to the length of it being different
 We send it to the [repeater](https://portswigger.net/burp/documentation/desktop/tools/repeater/using)

   ---